Configuring a WebDAV client for Confluence

 http://ourconfluence.sample.com/wiki/plugins/servlet/confluence/default

-3. Enter your Confluence username and password and click Connect
+3. Enter your Confluence username and password, and the select Connect.

 Use your username (jsmith), not your email address, unless your email address is your username.